RocketSTEM –5 December 2018

 spacecraft on its three day journey to the ISS.

-the flawless bl
+the flawless blastoff

 of the new SpaceX Falcon 9 rocket and Dragon CRS-16 commercial cargo freighter right

-as all nine first stage Merlin 1D engines roared to life and ignited
+on time Wednesday afternoon December 5 as all nine first stage Merlin 1D engines roared to life and ignited

-(1816 GMT) from Space Launch Complex 40 at Cape Canaveral Air Force
+with 1.8 million pounds of liftoff thrust at 1:16 p.m.
+EST (1816 GMT) from Space Launch Complex 40 at Cape Canaveral Air Force

 Station in Florida.

-from Tuesday Dec 4 to Wednesday afternoon, Dec.
+mission for NASA was postponed a day from Tuesday Dec 4 to Wednesday afternoon, Dec.
 5 to remove and replace the contaminated bars of mouse food.

 The late breaking discovery